 We face intense competition for qualified employees among companies in the biotechnology and biopharmaceutical industries.
 Our success depends upon our ability to attract, retain and motivate highly skilled employees.
 We may be unable to attract and retain these individuals on acceptable terms, if at all.
-In addition, in order to commercialize our product candidates successfully, we may be required to expand our work force, particularly in the areas of manufacturing, and, if we are unable to enter into collaborations with third parties to commercialize AFREZZA or any other approved products, sales and marketing.
+In addition, in order to commercialize AFREZZA successfully, we may be required to expand our work force, particularly in the areas of manufacturing.
 These activities will require the addition of new personnel, including management, and the development of additional expertise by existing personnel, and we cannot assure you that we will be able to attract or retain any such new personnel on acceptable terms, if at all.

 The loss of the services of any principal member of our management and scientific staff could significantly delay or prevent the achievement of our scientific and business objectives.
 All of our employees are "at will" and we currently do not have employment agreements with any of the principal members of our management or scientific staff, and we do not have key person life insurance to cover the loss of any of these individuals.
-Replacing key employees may be difficult and time-consuming because of the limited number of individuals in our industry with the skills and experience required to develop, gain regulatory approval of and commercialize our product candidates successfully.
+Replacing key employees may be difficult and time-consuming because of the limited number of individuals in our industry with the skills and experience required to develop, gain regulatory approval of and commercialize products successfully.

 We have relationships with scientific advisors at academic and other institutions to conduct research or assist us in formulating our research, development or clinical strategy.
 These scientific advisors are not our employees and may have commitments to, and other obligations with, other entities that may limit their availability to us.
 We have limited control over the activities of these scientific advisors and can generally expect these individuals to devote only limited time to our activities.
 Failure of any of these persons to devote sufficient time and resources to our programs could harm our business.
-In addition, these advisors are not prohibited from, and may have arrangements with, other companies to assist those companies in developing technologies that may compete with our product candidates.
+In addition, these advisors are not prohibited from, and may have arrangements with, other companies to assist those companies in developing technologies that may compete with AFREZZA or our product candidates.